kcfusco/FitFormulas/README.md

 ## Installing and Running
-Python 3 and PyQt5 required.
-  Clone or download as ZIP then launch FitFormulas.pyw
+Python 3 and PyQt5 required. <br/>Clone or download as ZIP then launch FitFormulas.pyw

 ## Built With
 * [PyQt5] (https://www.riverbankcomputing.com/software/pyqt/) - GUI